JoaoFelipe/hcmgr/hcmgr/ReadMe.txt

 If nothing fails, the predicates match

 :Trials
+$ hcmgr.exe bla
+Invalid Argument format
+Usage information:
+hcmgr.exe process <filename>
+    <filename> is the file with input horn clauses
+-> It was the correct behavior.
+This is the invalid format for the argument line

+$ hcmgr.exe process non_existent.txt
+Unable to open file non_existent.txt
+-> It was the correct behavior.
+The file doesn't exist

 $ hcmgr.exe process empty.txt
 No valid horn clauses were found in the file.
 -> It was the correct behavior.
 The file is empty